systematic-magic/pmc-docs/docs/source/editorials_news_pdf.rst

 2.3.
 Check that author names in the references have the following format: |br|
 |span_format_start| LastName INITIALS optional Suffix (e.g. Sr, Jr, 2nd, 3rd, 4th) |span_end|

 - Check that initials have no more than 3 letters and have NO spaces or hyphens in-between: `Rumi B, Jutten BC, Loo SCJ`

 - LastName can include name-related prepositions starting with either upper- or lowercase letter: `van der Ent FW, Van den Brandt PA`

-- LastName can be compound and separated by hyphen or space: `Garcia-Closas M, Gomes Jimenes FJ`
+- LastName can be compound and separated by hyphen or space: |br| `Garcia-Closas M, Gomes Jimenes FJ`

 - LastName can have prefixes: `McCann MH, O’Kelly M`

-- LastName can be a mononym (i.e. have no initials): `Baoluri, Wurenqimuge, Agudam`.
-Check all mononyms to be “true” mononyms (check PubMed site)
+- LastName can be a mononym (i.e. have no initials): `Baoluri, Wurenqimuge, Agudam`. |br| Check all mononyms to be “true” mononyms (check PubMed site)

 - LastName can have suffixes.
 Check that suffix is separated from initials by space: |br| `Rowland KM Jr, Short GF 3d`